Tom Brady’s Absurd Anti-Sunburn Hack Confirms His TB12 Method Is the New Goop

 Brady says drinking purified water chock-full of trace minerals and electrolytes prevents him from sunburns.
 That's bullshit—and dangerous.

-On Sunday, as in most fall Sundays, New England Patriots quarterback Tom Brady will saunter onto a football field.
+On most fall Sundays, New England Patriots quarterback Tom Brady saunters onto a football field.
 He may have done some stretches.
 He may have eaten a meal, replete with vitamins and minerals with nary a nightshade in sight.

-Here's one thing Brady will definitely do, according to a profile on ESPN last week: Guzzle a lot of water.
+Here's one thing Brady definitely does regardless of his football schedule, according to a profile on ESPN last week: Guzzle a lot of water.

 Brady apparently has sworn on the water-prevents-sunburn way of life since he was a kid: